idvorkin/idvorkin.github.io/_d/time_off.md

   - Same with going to the airport, got there hours early.
 Didn't matter that got stuck at the car rental return.
 Didn't matter that my flight got delayed, can write, meditate do some inner work.
 - **Continuous learning** - Always a learning opportunity, learn what needs to be learned and move on.
 - **Don't berate mistakes** - Getting off the plane, it was super bright in Toronto.
 I opened my sunglasses case, and turns out I brought a second pair of glasses.
 OMG, I'll be blind, this will be terrible.
 Meh, was on the beach 20 hours over the weekend, was fine, turns out I hav ean abilityt o squint.
 Nothing terrible happens.
-  - TODO: Add a not on caring vs mattering.
+  - TODO: Add a note on caring vs mattering.
 Caring is your emotional response(un avoidable), but mattering is the objective difference it makes to whom, and over what time period.
 - **Don't catasrophize** - On the flight down realized I didn't bring the credit card on which I booked the car, and need to use for insurance.
 Thought would need it to checkout car.
 Freaked out a bit, got there - turns out it was totally fine.
 Also though I'd lost my popcorn popper, and balloon pump, and laptop - I didn't.
 Also thought my forced check bags would be lost forever.
 It wasn't, it was right there.
 And as a result of waiting for it, I ended up meeting a really cool person.
 - **Stop panicking and think** - Turns out my friend was flying into Toronto, so got him to bring my sunglasses.
 - **Don't fret micro optimizations** - From Belleville to Hamilon, I spent lots of time trying to figure out what time I'd arrive, what order of gym/work/sister/lunch I'd tackle, trying to micro optimize, spent lots of cycles.
 Turned out, didn't matter at all.
 - **Remember The [Sublime states](/siy)** - Loving Kindness; Compassion; Altruistic Joy; Equanimity

+### Identity Health

+- Go to improv jams/dojos
+- Do magic for folks
+- Do balloons for kids, they love them.

 ### Travel Tips

 - Booking flights
   - More leg room is usually worth paying for
   - Don't get seats in front of emergency exit
 - Rental car
   - Just get it if you need lots of travel
   - Get Insurance on your credit card